December 7, 2022 Pixsoul Developer

 Another subset of companies has carved out a piece of Canada’s cannabis market and is attempting to expand its footprint and become industry innovators.
 They witnessed the expansion in other markets and jurisdictions and saw that growth as a path to accessing profits and advancement in the industry.

 In the last four years since legalization, Canadian cannabis companies have encountered myriad roadblocks, including significant marketing regulations, production limits, higher taxation and overproduction.
-Most recently, they’ve been dealing with labor disputes that are leading to lost revenues and product waste.
+Most recently, they’ve been dealing with labour disputes that are leading to lost revenues and product waste.
 Impacted by the global pandemic and now the initial signs of a national recession, the Canadian markets continue to experience persistent declines.
 As a result, some of the larger Cannabis companies are exploring markets like the UK (for medical cannabis) and the US.

 Weighing Out the Pros and Cons